yuri-schmaltz/Wan2GP/README.md

 ## 🔥 Latest News!!

+* Mar 03, 2025: 👋 Wan2.1GP v1.2: Implementented tiling on VAE encoding and decoding.
+No more VRAM peaks at the beginning and at the end
 * Mar 03, 2025: 👋 Wan2.1GP v1.1: added Tea Cache support for faster generations:  optimization of kijai's implementation (https://github.com/kijai/ComfyUI-WanVideoWrapper/) of teacache (https://github.com/ali-vilab/TeaCache)
 * Mar 02, 2025: 👋 Wan2.1GP by DeepBeepMeep v1 brings:
     - Support for all Wan including the Image to Video model